-I.B.17.
+I.B.14.
 Continuous Emissions Monitoring System (CEMS)

-All of the equipment that is required to meet the data acquisition and availability requirements of Part D or of a permit issued in accordance with Parts B or C, to sample, condition (if applicable), analyze, and provide a record of emissions on a continuous basis.
+All of the equipment that is required to meet the data acquisition and availability requirements of Part D of this Regulation or of a permit issued in accordance with Parts B or C of this regulation, to sample, condition (if applicable), analyze, and provide a record of emissions on a continuous basis.

-I.B.18.
+I.B.15.
 Continuous Emissions Rate Monitoring Systems (CERMS)